hackclub/hackclub/workshops/interactive_maps/README.md

   console.log('Hello!');
 }
 ```
-Since you already know about If statements and If - Else statements, this one would be a no-brainer.
+Since you already know about if statements and if - else statements, this one would be a no-brainer.
 It asks the user for a name, **if** the name is Shane, it logs out Hello Shane, **else if** the name is Leah, it logs out Hello Leah, **else** it simply logs out Hello!.
 ### Conclusion
 And just like that, you have gone through the basics of HTML/CSS and a bit of JS to create your own interactive map.
 Now it's up to you to add in a bit of your sparkle and tweak it.
 - Orginal Demo - https://interactive-maps.jeswinsunsi.repl.co/